OCA/connector/connector/doc/guides/bootstrap_connector.rst

     install_connector_module()

-.. warning:: If you miss this line of code, your custom ConnectorUnit
+.. warning:: If you miss this line of code, your ConnectorUnit classes won't
-             classes won't be used.
+             be found.

 .. note:: The reason for this is that OpenERP may import the Python modules
           of uninstalled modules, so it automatically registers the